clonesec/osCollect_Sentinel/README.markdown

 This is a sentinel/node application offering a fast search/retrieval API to the **syslog data within Sphinx and MySQL** via Nginx+Thin+Sinatra.

+***

+# WARNING: these installation instructions are still under development !

 ## Installation

 Note that most nodes (using elsa to collect logs) will not have the osCollect rails app installed, as it's not needed, but